gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 TVS diodes built specifically for protecting RS-485 communication protocol bus lines are bi-directional and have two different hold-off voltages to meet the RS-485 spec.
 They normally include the character sequence "SM712" in their part name (e.g. SM712-02HTG by Littelfuse and SM712-TP by Micro Commerical).

-{{% img src="sm712-02htg-rs485-tvs-diode-pinout-and-functional-block-diagram.png" width="500" caption="The pintout and functional block diagram of the SM712-02HTG TVS diode, designed specifically for protecting RS-485 bus lines.
+{{% figure src="sm712-02htg-rs485-tvs-diode-pinout-and-functional-block-diagram.png" width="500" caption="The pintout and functional block diagram of the SM712-02HTG TVS diode, designed specifically for protecting RS-485 bus lines.
 Image from http://www.littelfuse.com/~/media/electronics/datasheets/tvs_diode_arrays/littelfuse_tvs_diode_array_sm712_datasheet.pdf.pdf." %}}

 More information on these diodes can be found in the [Specialised TVS Diodes section on the RS-485 Protocol page](/electronics/communication-protocols/rs-485-protocol#specialised-tvs-diodes).